cloudfoundry/cf-for-k8s-docs/content/docs/deploying/deploy-in-ci.md

 ## Concourse Example

-You can see an example of how we combined these scripts in our own CI pipelines [here](https://github.com/cloudfoundry/cf-for-k8s/tree/main/ci/pipelines).
+You can see an example of how we combined these scripts in our own CI pipeline [here](https://github.com/cloudfoundry/cf-for-k8s/blob/main/ci/pipelines/cf-for-k8s-main.yml).